Roof maintenance tips for your home

 - Asphalt shingles, also known as composition shingles, are the most common type of shingles used on U.S. homes.
 They are made with either tough roofing felt or a fiberglass mat, saturated with asphalt and coated with mineral granules on the exposed side.

 - Slate, available in different colors and grades, is considered very durable.
 But it is more expensive than other roofing products, and its installation takes special skill and experience.

 - Metal roofing products come in panels and shingles.
 Panels are available in different shapes, while metal shingles often are made to look like wood shingles and tile.
 Metal roofs are durable and relatively lightweight, though they can be noisy during rain or hailstorms.
 Some have a Class A fire rating.

 - Synthetic roofing products are made to resemble slate and wood shingles and shakes.
 Some are highly fire- and impact-resistant.

-When you’re shopping around for new shingles, remember to see how well they rate for fire, wind, and impact resistance.
-Many roofing products are tested with standards created by Underwriters Laboratories (UL) and FM Global to see how well they stand up to extreme conditions.
-The following are some ratings you should look for:
+When you're shopping around for new shingles, remember to check how well they rate for fire, wind and impact resistance.
+Many roofing products are tested with standards created by Underwriters Laboratories (UL) and FM Global to evaluate how well they stand up to extreme conditions.
+According to Home Advisor, the following are some ratings you should look for:

-- Impact.
-The UL 2218 and FM 4473 standard gives shingles an impact resistance rating of Class 1 (the weakest) through Class 4 (the toughest).
+- Impact – The UL 2218 and FM 4473 standard gives shingles an impact resistance rating of Class 1 (the weakest) through Class 4 (the toughest).
 Some insurance companies may offer discounts for properties with impact-resistant shingles.
-Ask your insurance agent if you qualify.
+Ask your insurance agent if you qualify1.